metaskills/less-rails-bootstrap/README.md

 Bootstrap is Twitter's toolkit for kickstarting CSS for websites, apps, and more.
 It includes base CSS styles for typography, forms, buttons, tables, grids, navigation, alerts, and more.
 To get started -- checkout http://twitter.github.com/bootstrap!

-The less-rails-bootstrap project hooks into less-rails (https://github.com/metaskills/less-rails) to provide both compiled and Less CSS source files from the Twitter Bootstrap project within the Rails 3.1 asset pipeline.
+The less-rails-bootstrap project hooks into less-rails (https://github.com/metaskills/less-rails) to provide both compiled and LESS CSS source files from the Twitter Bootstrap project within the Rails 3.1 asset pipeline.
+Benefits:

+* Assets are namespaced in twitter/bootstrap to avoid asset conflicts.
+* Top level requires to get all stylesheets or javascripts.
+*

 ## Versioning